makrai/notes/schick21-cloze-few-shot-classif-nli.md

   * the two ideas can be combined
 * We introduce Pattern-Exploiting Training (PET)
-  * a semi-supervised training procedure that reformulates input examples as cloze-style phrases to help LMs understand a given task
+  * a semi-supervised training procedure that reformulates input as cloze-style phrases to help LMs understand a task
   * These phrases are then used to assign soft labels to a large set of unlabeled examples
   * Finally, standard supervised training is performed on the resulting